Sybit-Education/Diveni/README.md

 Happy coding 🚀

+### Hacktoberfest 2022

-**Update 2022-11-02: Many thanks all contributors supporting us during Hacktoberfest 2022!** We are happy to announce that we had **15 PRs** where **11 PRs** have been merged successful during Hacktoberfest 🚀
+Many thanks all contributors supporting us during Hacktoberfest 2022!
+We are happy to announce that we had **15 PRs** where **11 PRs** have been merged successful during Hacktoberfest 🚀

 ---

 ![DIVENI Logo](docs/assets/diveni_banner.png)